BS in Environmental and Sustainability Sciences (New)

 PG 5: Provide students with a broad foundation of knowledge and skills and cultivate a commitment to life-long learning.

 SLO 5.1.
-Use common software and information technology to pursue inquiry relevant to their academic and professional fields, and personal interests.
+Use common software and information technology to pursue inquiries relevant to their academic and professional fields, and personal interests.

 SLO 5.2.
 Weigh evidence and arguments and appreciate and engage in diverse modes of inquiry that are characteristic of historical, cultural, political, economic, and quantitative disciplines.